dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:* MTD

    FCST_MTD_CONV_THRESH
-     A single number to specify the convolution threshold used by mode-TD for forecast files.
+     A single convolution threshold used by mode-TD for forecast files.
 A corresponding variable exists for observation data called :term:`OBS_MTD_CONV_THRESH`.

      | *Used by:* MTD